-In particular, this is an updated version of Guilty Gear Xrd -Revelator- which is a follow-up title to Guilty Gear Xrd -Sign- again we know this series can be a bit confusing with the titles.
-It’s your typical kind of anime fighting game, where its fast paced and filled with flashy fluid animation.
-As mentioned, this is an updated version of the game so players are not only going to receive balance changes to the character but new After Story gameplay and even two new additional characters added into the roster, Baiken, and Answer.
+In particular, this is an updated version of Guilty Gear Xrd -Revelator- which is a follow-up title to Guilty Gear Xrd -Sign-.
+It’s your typical kind of anime fighting game–fast-paced and filled with flashy and fluid animation.
+As mentioned, this is an updated version of the game, so players get some balance changes, new After Story gameplay, and even two new additional characters added to the roster: Baiken and Answer.

 Release Date: October 19, 2018

-The Soulcalibur franchise has been around for years now.
-This franchise got its start back in 1995 and has continued to see new video game installments since with the latest at the time of writing this description being Soulcalibur VI.
-It’s a great game to jump into this franchise as well since it’s essentially a reboot to the series that cover the first two video game installments.
-Regardless of the narrative, it’s really about the combat and just as this franchise is known for, players will find that the game features combatants that all wield a unique style of weapon.
+The Soulcalibur franchise has been around for years, getting its start back in 1995.
+The most recent release, Soulcalibur VI, is a great game to jump into this franchise with, as it’s essentially a reboot to the series that covers the first two installments.
+Regardless of the narrative, the game is really about flashy combat and unique characters.

-This game is pretty easy to jump into as well and it can feel very much like an arcade fighting game.
-It’s fluid and the wide range of characters to choose from will have you going through several matches to see just how each player handles.
-There’s also the added benefit of iconic guest fighters such as 2B from Nier: Automata and The Witcher’s series, Geralt of Rivia.
+This game is easy to jump into and plays like an arcade fighting game.
+It’s fluid and the wide range of characters to choose from will have you going through dozens of matches to see just how each player handles.
+There’s also the added benefit of iconic guest fighters such as 2B from Nier: Automata and The Witcher’s Geralt of Rivia.